and towns in Provence

 the famous Roman Amphitheatre and the mediaeval church of Saint

 is a UNESCO world heritage site.
-Close by the famous mediaeval bridge
+Close by the old city stands the

-le pont d'Avignon" - Avignon's other great attraction is the Palace
+le pont d'Avignon".
+Among Avignon's other great attractions are the Palace

-of the Popes, a fine fortified mediaeval palace.
+of the Popes, a fine fortified mediaeval palace (photo

 river cruises .